UCDC Law Program

 - When you get an offer, thank the placement host, letting them know the placement must be approved before you may accept.

-- Contact the UCDC Director and advise her of the offer; copy the UCI Externships Director.
+- Contact the UCDC Director and advise her of the offer; copy the UCI Director of Externships.

-- She will contact the host office and secure its commitment to meet placement criteria.
+- The UCDC Director will contact the host office and secure its commitment to meet placement criteria.

 - Once the placement is approved, the Program will notify your school and you will be permitted to register for the placement and companion course.